DaoHongDS/ImgCapt_Yolo4_CNN_Obj/README.md

 Early, we expected to reduce the params number, therefore boots up the speed of model (and maybe with some trade off with the accuracy).
 And we almost have made it...
 The params number had fallen from 96M (original model) to 75M (only 3/4 remaining).
 But, surprisingly, the accuracy was increased.
 BLEU4 was increased 25% from 0.171 (original model) to 0.214 (our model).
 METEOR was increased 12% from 0.366 (original model) to 0.411 (our model).

 In advance, we made some comparison when using features from SOTA CNN models like ViT, SWIN (instead of using CNN backbone of Yolo4).
-The results point out the accuracy of our model is better than model use ViT but it is not good as model use Swin.
+The results point out the accuracy of our model is better than model uses ViT but it is not good as model uses Swin.
 About computation efficiency, the params number of our model is much less than models use ViT and Swin.
 Details is in the tables below.

 \tables of results

-This is
+In conclusion, experiments proved that our model is much better than original model about both accuracy and computation efficiency.
+It is also better than model that uses CNN features from ViT.
+When compare with model uses Swin, it is as good as this SOTA methods in terms of the trade-off between accuracy and computational resources required for training and inference.
+I hope that our ImgCapt_Yolo4_CNN_Obj model is a good choice if you have limited resource, for examples in cases of no GPU or weak GPU.